tms-trust-project/tms_server/README.md

 # TMS Server

-Trust Manager System (TMS) web server
+Trust Management System (TMS) credential server

 TMS is currently deployed as a Minimal Viable Product release in three environments: DEV, STAGING and PROD.
 All deployments are native installations as opposed to docker deployments.
 Initially an SQLite database was